atljoseph/snapr/Readme.md

 ## TODO

-- Upload/Snap - add base Upload Key
-- Improve Serve command - (Move/rename, Soft/Hard delete, download, upload) & implement functionality from SERVE_FILE_FORMATS
+- Improve Serve command - (Move/rename, Soft/Hard delete, download, upload)
+- serve command - ignore file types other than specified - SERVE_FILE_FORMATS
+- Make the tests clean up themselves on the s3?
+- Prod build - no debugging statements with sensitive info, DO NOT allow override of env provided from binary package
+- Dev build - allow override of env provided from binary package
+- Limited Access build - Prod build, plus no serve command?
+- serve command - add support for other file types (csv, json, excel-download, etc)
 - Test and document with PAM and Crontab (exit code 0 for pam)
 - Todo Permissions override for mkdir functionality
 - Add Device List Command and tests to list capture devices